-With both crash-test agencies reporting its scores, and new safety gear for the model year, the Buick Verano earns major kudos for passenger protection.
-The National Highway Traffic Safety Administration (NHTSA) gives the Verano five stars overall, with the same rating in all categories save for a four-star score for its rollover resistance.
+With both federal and independent crash-test agencies reporting its scores, and the availability of additional safety gear this year, the Verano earns kudos for passenger protection.
+The National Highway Traffic Safety Administration (NHTSA) scores the Verano at five stars overall, with the same rating forn all categories aside from a four-star score for its rollover resistance.

-Among the other available features on non-Turbo Veranos are rear parking sensors, and blind-spot monitors with cross-traffic alerts.
-The Turbo has rear parking sensors and blind-spot monitors standard.
+Among the other available features on non-Turbo Veranos are rear parking sensors, and blind-spot monitors with audible cross-traffic alerts.
+The Turbo includes rear parking sensors and blind-spot monitors standard.
 Forward-collision and lane-departure warning systems are now offered.Buick's IntelliLink connectivity includes a touchscreen, Bluetooth, and steering wheel controls to reduce distraction.
 It's not as functional as Ford's MyFord Touch, but the Buick system is far easier to operate.